Scalable Diffusion Models with Transformers: Introduction

 Machine learning is experiencing a renaissance powered by transformers.
 Over the past five years, neural architectures for natural language processing~\cite{Radford2018,Devlin2019}, vision~\cite{Dosovitskiy2020} and several other domains have largely been subsumed by transformers~\cite{Vaswani2017}.
 Many classes of image-level generative models remain holdouts to the trend, though---while transformers see widespread use in autoregressive models~\cite{Radford2019,Brown2020,Chen2020generative,ramesh2021zero}, they have seen less adoption in other generative modeling frameworks.
 For example, diffusion models have been at the forefront of recent advances in image-level generative models~\cite{dhariwal2021adm,ramesh2022hierarchical}; yet, they all adopt a convolutional U-Net architecture as the de-facto choice of backbone.

 The seminal work of Ho \etal~\cite{ho2020ddpm} first introduced the U-Net backbone for diffusion models.
-The design choice was inherited from PixelCNN++~\cite{salimans2017pixelcnn++,van2016conditional}, an autoregressive generative model, with a few architectural changes.
+Having initially seen success within pixel-level autoregressive models and conditional GANs~\cite{isola2017image}, the U-Net was inherited from PixelCNN++~\cite{salimans2017pixelcnn++,van2016conditional} with a few changes.
 The model is convolutional, comprised primarily of ResNet~\cite{He2016} blocks.
 In contrast to the standard U-Net~\cite{ronneberger2015u}, additional spatial self-attention blocks, which are essential components in transformers, are interspersed at lower resolutions.
 Dhariwal and Nichol~\cite{dhariwal2021adm} ablated several architecture choices for the U-Net, such as the use of adaptive normalization layers~\cite{perez2018film} to inject conditional information and channel counts for convolutional layers.
 However, the high-level design of the U-Net from Ho \etal has largely remained intact.

 With this work, we aim to demystify the significance of architectural choices in diffusion models and offer empirical baselines for future generative modeling research.
 We show that the U-Net inductive bias is \emph{not} crucial to the performance of diffusion models, and they can be readily replaced with standard designs such as transformers.
 As a result, diffusion models are well-poised to benefit from the recent trend of architecture unification---e.g., by inheriting best practices and training recipes from other domains, as well as retaining favorable properties like scalability, robustness and efficiency.
 A standardized architecture would also open up new possibilities for cross-domain research.